KDLT/axie-scholars-manual/README.md

 ## Game mechanics

-With 3 Axies in your account you get a total of **20 daily energy.** The ultimate goal of when consuming these is to gain **Smooth Love Potion.
+With 3 Axies in your account you get a total of **20 daily energy.** The ultimate goal when consuming these is to gain **Smooth Love Potion.
 (SLP)** This is the secondary currency in the entire Axie Infinity ecosystem and is ultimately the resource you'll be farming when playing the game.
 ![img of energy cap per n\_axies](https://i.imgur.com/a0M1Ib0.png)
 There are **2 types** of energy here which causes a lot of confusion for beginners, let's name them for posterity:
    - First one's the daily energy cap mentioned above. let's call this **denergy.** This number can be seen at the top left of the main menu.
 It is denoted by a lightning icon.